 There was a net actuarial experience loss for the year, which means that actual experience was less favorable than expected.
 The loss was primarily due to a recognized investment return on plan assets below the assumed rate of 6.25%.
-The investment return was 3.5% based on the actuarial value of assets and -17.8% based on the market value of assets.
-A higher than expected cost-of-living increase for eligible retirees (3.0% actual vs. 2.15% assumed) and lower than expected retiree mortality experience also contributed to the actuarial loss.
-The net actuarial loss for the year resulted in an increase in the required employer contribution of approximately \$51,000 (3.81% of covered payroll).
+Although the actual return on the market value of assets was 12.9% (net of investment expenses), gains and losses from previous years continue to be smoothed into the actuarial value of assets, resulting in a recognized return on the smoothed value of assets of 4.2%.
+Higher than expected average salary increases for continuing active members (13.6% actual vs. 3.8% assumed) also contributed to the actuarial loss.
+The net actuarial loss for the year resulted in an increase in the required employer contribution of approximately \$45,000 (3.18% of covered payroll).